shapeshed/shapeshed.com/content/post/domain_forwarding_in_apache.md

 ## Virtual hosts

 It is likely you'll be using [Name Based Virtual Hosts][1] in Apache.
 If you haven't set up Virtual Hosts it is a great way to manage sites so be sure to read up on it.
-Presuming you have an entry for monkeyworld.com we need to edit/create it in our virtual hosts file.
+Presuming you have an entry for `monkeyworld.com` we need to edit/create it in our virtual hosts file.
 The location of where you should place this varies depending on what flavour of Linux you are running.
-On Centos 5 you can create a file in /etc/httpd/conf.d with the appenedix .conf and it will be picked up when Apache is started.
+On Centos 5 you can create a file in `/etc/httpd/conf.d` with the appendix .conf and it will be picked up when Apache is started.

     vi /etc/httpd/conf.d/httpd-vhosts.conf